Olympics-S.Korea to use radiation detectors, food from home at Tokyo Games

 Japan has posted data to show the country is safe from Fukushima radiation and many countries have lifted Fukushima-related food restrictions.
 The Korea Sports & Olympic Committee (KSOC) plans to ship red pepper paste, a key ingredient in Korean dishes, and other foods, and check for radiation in meat and vegetables that can only be sourced locally due to stringent quarantine rules, a KSOC meals plan report shows.

 The Fukushima Daiichi nuclear station, located about 220 km (130 miles) northeast of Tokyo, was rocked by a magnitude 9.0 earthquake and subsequent tsunami in March 2011, sparking three reactor meltdowns.
-More than 160,000 residents fled nearby towns in the aftermath of radiation from the reactor's contaminated water, food, and air.
+More than 160,000 residents fled nearby towns in the aftermath as radiation from the reactors contaminated water, food and air.

 RADIATION HOT SPOTS Greenpeace said on Wednesday that radiation hot spots have been found at the J-Village sports facility in Fukushima where the Tokyo 2020 Olympic torch relay will begin.